invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

 -MergeCSVOutput (optional)
     - MergeCSVOutput is the parameter specifying if you wish to merge CSV outputs to a single file.
     - Default: n

+-OutputDir (optional)
+    - OutputDir is the parameter specifying the output directory.
+    - Default: UnifiedAuditLog

+-Encoding (optional)
+    - Encoding is the parameter specifying the encoding of the CSV output file.
+    - Default: UTF8

 .. note::